 Around Alone Race - The long time–honored tradition of the Barefoot/Southern Sailing Clubs premier solo regatta, the Around Alone Regatta, it is usually held in the early spring on Lake Lanier.
 Come on out with the rest of the hardy singlehanders on a race from the Chattahoochee Bay area of the Lake, to Buford Dam and back!
 Then join everyone for good eats, socializing, and the awards party at Sunrise Cove Marina Clubhouse.

 Spring Series - Six race series held in the spring, beginning in March.
 Multiple races may be held each race day.
-All races start at 1pm, with skippers meeting at 11am at Aqualand ships store parking lot.
+Click the link for SI and details.

-Moonlight Scramble - The Moonlight Scramble is a two evening race series held in the summer months as close to the full moon nights as possible for Saturday evening races.
+Moonlight Scramble - Due to popular demand, the Moonlight Scramble is expanding from a two to a four evening race series held in the summer months as close to the full moon nights as possible for Saturday evening races.
 It is intended to be a fun race where sailors are out late enjoying fresh night breezes and the full moon.
-It is combined with the Southern Sailing Clubs Fire Fly races to give sailors a chance to compete in two events at once.
-This year both races will be a pursuit start.
+Combined with the Southern Sailing Clubs Fire Fly series, these races give sailors a chance to compete in both at once.
+The races will have a pursuit start.

 Barefoot Open Regatta - The Barefoot Open Regatta is typically held the first weekend in October.
 From the Friday night Skipper’s Meeting to the Saturday morning continental breakfast, the two full days of racing for all fleets, and the fantastic parties and food.
 All of this is on top of one of the best venues for lake racing, plus knowledgeable and experienced race committee and judges - a formula for a great weekend of sailing!
 Barefoot will again have a raffle for great prizes to local restaurants and more!
 Open to all sailboats on Lake Lanier with a current PHRF certificate.
-The 2019 BFO was held October 4th-6th.
+The 46th BFO will be held the weekend of October 2-4, 2020.

-Dorton Cup - This closed regatta is for Barefoot Sailing Club skippers only.
+Dorton Cup Series - This closed regatta is for Barefoot Sailing Club skippers only.
 Crew do not need to be Barefoot members.
-The results of Dorton Cup will be incorporated into the results for the Skipper of the Year tally.
-The 2019 race is scheduled for Sunday, November 10th.
+The results of the Dorton Cup will be incorporated into the Skipper of the Year tally.

 Fall Series - Six race series held in the fall, beginning in August.
 Multiple races may be held each race day.
 All races start at 1pm, with skippers meeting at 11am at Aqualand ships store parking lot.